snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 All options passed after path to jar file will be accepted as usual Schema Guru options.
 Spark job accept same options as CLI application but `--output` isn't optional since we can't output to terminal and also we have optional `--errors-path` (without it warnings and errors output will be suppressed).

 <h2 id="enums">2.
-Predefined enum sets</h2>
+Predefined enumerations</h2>

 While deriving schemas, we often encounter some repeating enumerations like ISO country codes, browser user agents or similar.

 In the [0.2.0 release] [020-release], we implemented an enum derivation allowing us automatically recognize set of values whithin some cardinality limit.

-However, if during derivation we only see, say, 100 of 165 possible currency codes, it's very unlikely we don't need other 65.
-Even if we *did* encounter all 165 currency codes, if our enum detector's cardinality limit is 100 then the enum won't be detected.
+However, if during derivation we only see, say, 100 of 165 possible currency codes, it's very unlikely that we don't need other 65.
+Even if we *did* encounter all 165 currency codes, if our enum detector's cardinality limit is 100 then the enum set will be rejected.

 To get around this, you can now specify specific known enumerations with `--enum-sets` option.
 Built-in sets include [iso_4217] [iso-4217], [iso_3166-1_aplha-2] [iso-3166-1-alpha-2] and [iso_3166-1_aplha-3] [iso-3166-1-alpha-3] (written as they should appear in CLI).